Allergy Inclusivity, Well Done

 Allergens On Our Website

-We’ve transferred information about the most common allergens (and a few less common ones) from our Allergy Codex onto our website as part of our menu items and other store products, but we’ve copied our entire ingredient list into the website in case you have a less common allergy or food sensitivity.
+Not only have we transferred information about the most common allergens (and a few less common ones) from our Allergy Codex onto our website as part of our menu items and other store products, but we’ve copied our entire ingredient list into the website in case you have a less common allergy or food sensitivity.
 When you scroll through our web store/menu, you’ll see icons representing common allergens superimposed over our product images to indicate that those menu items may contain that allergen either as an ingredient or at trace levels.
 Click into a product or menu item to view it’s web page, and you’ll see “Allergens” and “Trace Allergens” listed on the right hand side anytime one of the common allergens that we catalog could be present.
 Or, click on the “Ingredients & Allergy Information” tab underneath the product photo to see our full list of ingredients.

 Allergen vs Trace Allergen